 1. STOP Reading The Advice Online

 You’ve done enough reading.
 In fact, you’ve done so much reading that you’re totally overwhelmed by all the contradictory advice.
-This overwhelm is stopping you from choosing because you fear that you’ll make the wrong one.
+This overwhelm is stopping you from making a choice because you fear you’ll make the wrong one.

-The truth is: You will always find different advice online.
+The truth?
+You will always find different advice online.

 Hell, loads of the content on WriteWorldwide contradicts other advice on the internet such as whether you should select a niche (I’m a firm believer that you don’t have to choose a niche when you start writing).
 In fact, for newbies it’s such a stumbling block that I tell those who are struggling to start by not selecting one).

 And you know what, that’s okay!
 There are many different ways of skinning a cat – no one way is better than the other.